DataDriven 150

 - Execution Timer Wrapper - medium - Function wrapped with a timer.
 Duration captured on exit.

-- The Chunked Reader - medium - Too big for memory.
-Read in pieces.
+- The Chunked Reader - medium - Too big for one payload.
+Ship it in pieces.

-- The One-Way Street - easy - Monotonic time-series.
-Direction only.
+- The One-Way Street - easy - The longest stretch that never turns around.

 - The IP Validator - easy - Real and fake, mixed together.